robbinwilson24/Periodic-table-of-elements/README.md

 Installing and viewing this webpage is extremely easy.

 - Simply copy the repository to your local machine.
-- Extract the files from the zipped folder.
 - Open periodicTable.html (which should open in your browser).

 ## Credits <a name="credits"/>